Share this post:

 IBM ODM for z/OS can help simplify an organization’s digital transformation journey by externalizing critical business decisions from COBOL code.
 Leveraging existing z/OS assets can facilitate a smooth transformation and avoids the need to start from scratch, which could be both costly and time consuming.

 With the combination of ODM for z/OS and the new IBM z14 it has never been easier to create dynamic, business-relevant applications that could serve as the building blocks for your digital transformation.

-To learn more about ODM for z/OS, tune in to the webinar on August 21st, 2017 or visit our webpage here.
+To learn more about ODM for z/OS, watch the replay of our webinar or visit our webpage here.